AzureAD/azure-activedirectory-powershell/Modules/readme.md

 #Azure AD PowerShell Examples
-This folder contains example scripts for commonly used Azure AD PowerShell cmdlets
+This folder contains modules for commonly used features in Azure AD